Frequently Asked Questions and Answers About Generators.

 How the System Works:

-- Transfer switch monitors voltage coming from utility
+Transfer switch monitors voltage coming from the utility

 What Happens When The Power Goes Out?

 Power Outage Occurs: